demsking/animate-stylus-npm/README.md

   animation-iteration-count: infinite
 ```

-You can do a whole bunch of other stuff with animate-stylus when you combine it with jQuery or add your own CSS rules.
+You can do a whole bunch of other stuff with animate-stylus-npm when you combine it with jQuery or add your own CSS rules.
 Dynamically add animations using jQuery with ease:

 ```stylus
 .bounceOutLeft